allanjos/audio-recorder-android/README.md

 Recorder
 ========

-A audio recorder/player for Android to take notes.
+A audio recorder/player for Android to take notes using voice.

 Status
 ======